Who are we?

 A Grade 12 learner who will run iMpact and see to the overall needs.

-A Grade 11 or 12 learner who will assist the Chairperson and oversee the Portfolio heads.
+A Grade 11 or 12 learner who will assist the Chairperson and oversee the Portfolio involement.

-A Grade 10, 11 or 12 learner who will be responsible for all iMpact's administration and finances.
+A Grade 10, 11 or 12 learner who will be responsible for all iMpact's finance and fundraising.

 The iMpact members will occupy the Learner Leadership shared portfolios:

 They will also occupy their own unique portfolio: Pay-It-Forward (PIF)

 This portolio will be responsible for initiating random acts of kindness around the school.
 These are then reciprocated by passing the kindness on to another.